MATH: Mathematics (MATH)

 MATH 335.
 Mathematical Modeling.
 (3 Credits)

-Formulation and analysis of mathematical models with applications to Biology, Finance, Engineering and other areas of science, examples include; population dynamics, predator-prey, epidemiology, enzyme kinetics, diffusion and chemical reactions.
-Prerequisite: MATH 260.
+Formulation and analysis of mathematical models with applications to Biology, Finance, Engineering and other areas of science.
+Prerequisite: MATH 261.

 MATH 340.
 Euclidean & Noneuclid Geomet I. (3 Credits)

 A study of the foundations of Euclidean geometry including transformations deductive and inductive reasoning and an introduction to non-Euclidean geometries.
-Prerequisite: MATH 120 College Algebra 201808.
+Prerequisite: MATH 260.

 MATH 341.
 Euclidean & Noneucl Geometr II.
 (3 Credits)

-Euclidean geometry, logic and incidence geometry, Hilbert's axioms, projective geometry, neutral geometry, parallel postulate - history and independence, Non-Euclidean geometry, geometric transformations, hyperbolic geometry and philosophical implications.
-Prerequisite: MATH 340 Modern Geometry 201608.
+Euclidean geometry, logic and incidence geometry, Hilbert’s axioms, projective geometry, neutral geometry, parallel postulate - history and independence, Non-Euclidean geometry, geometric transformations, hyperbolic geometry and philosophical implications.
+Prerequisite: MATH 340.

 MATH 348.
 Introduction to Game Theory.
 (3 Credits)